jorbDehmel/oak/README.md

 ## The std/math.oak File

-The `"std/math.oak"` file provides some math functions, and is analogous to `C++`'s cmath.
+The `"std/math.oak"` file provides some math functions, and is analogous to `C++`'s `cmath`.
 Below is a table describing the included functions.

 Name      | Description                            | Notes
 ----------|----------------------------------------|------------------------